 Spekboom-rich thicket is home to a wide variety of large mammals, including black rhino, buffalo and elephant.
 Like most succulents, spekboom can take root from broken stems, which appears to work strongly in its favour in areas where these large mammals, as they have done for millennia, smash their way through dense spekboom stands, leaving a trail of broken branches in their wake.

 The potential financial returns from restoration with spekboom cuttings

 Spekboom planting is an exceptionally cost-effective means of restoring thicket that was rich in spekboom before it was degraded.
-This is because unlike most plants spekboom does not require nursery cultivation.
 Provided the correct soil and landscape is selected, spekboom cuttings can be used, with minimal treatment, to revegetate degraded thicket landscapes.
 Furthermore, because of spekboom’s remarkable growth rate, the rate of carbon capture can rival tropical forests.
 The end result is that one tonne of carbon dioxide can be captured for less than one tenth of the cost of restoration projects in temperate or tropical forests.
-Based on a carbon credit selling price of $10, the internal rates of return of a spekboom restoration project greater than 1000 hectares are calculated to exceed 20%.
+Based on a carbon credit selling price of >$10, the internal rates of return of a spekboom restoration project greater than 1000 hectares are calculated to exceed 15%.